NASCAR uses specialty track-drying technology to rid the rain from racetracks

 "The air from the blower goes through a series of hoses, and it comes down on an air knife that you see pulled along behind the truck," Davenport says.
 "In a sense, it's a squeegee, but it's of air.
 So, if you think of folks squeegeeing water off a window or things like that, it's the same effect.
 We just use it with air."

 But the work isn't done yet.
-Once the trucks have done a couple of laps around the track, it is then up to air blowers to rid the moisture from the pores on the tracks.
+Once the trucks have done a couple of laps around the track, it is up to air blowers to remove the moisture from the pores on the tracks.

 FROM IN-CAR TEMPERATURES AS HIGH AS THE 130S TO RAIN, HOW WEATHER IMPACTS NASCAR RACES